rajveersinghcse/Age-and-Gender-Detection-System/README.md

 # Age and Gender Detection System
 ## Overview
 The Age and Gender Detection System is a computer vision project designed to automatically estimate the age and gender of individuals from images or video streams.
-Leveraging state-of-the-art deep learning techniques and pre-trained models, this system can quickly and accurately identify age groups and genders of subjects in real-time or in batch processing mode.
+Leveraging state-of-the-art deep learning techniques and pre-trained models, this system can quickly and accurately identify subjects' age groups and genders in real-time or batch-processing mode.

 ## Features
 - <b>Age Estimation:</b> Utilizes advanced deep learning models to predict the approximate age of individuals in images or video frames.